Get a FREE, Personalized 7-Day Music Making Course

 When you play certain chords on the guitar, you’ll notice that your fret hand fingers are making a certain shape.
 Some of these shapes can be “transposed” (moved up or down the guitar neck) to play different chords.
 You’d simply leave your fingers in the exact formation they’re currently in (the “shape”) and move it to another string or another fret position and it’d form another chord.

 “Yes!
-Send me my free guitar cheat sheets and sign me up for more music making tips, resources and guides from Deviant Noise!”
+Send me the music making cheat sheets and 7-day course.
+I’d also like to receive more music making tips, resources and guides from Deviant Noise!”

 We won’t send you spam.
 Unsubscribe at any time.